PajoHack/battleship/README.md

 - Have a scoreboard displayed to track and show the current score.
 - Allow the user to select board size and number of ships.
 - Create ships that take up more spaces on the board, currently they are 1x1.
-- Allow the user to select the difficulty level, fix computer ship locations rather than have them change places per turn.
+- Allow the user to select the difficulty level.

 ## Data Model